mcasperson/SuseBuildpacks/introduction.md

 The evolution of building software has seen engineering teams go from building on their local machines, to building via a CI server, to multistage Docker builds.
 Buildpacks take the best ideas from all of these practices to provide a build process that is identical whether run on a developers local machine or on a CI server, while taking advantage of the isolation and reproducibility of Docker, without the overhead of forcing every developer to craft a best practice Docker build script.

-In this post we demonstrated how publicly available buildpacks could be used to quickly compile a traditional Java application into an executable Docker image.
+In this post we demonstrated how publicly available buildpacks can be used to quickly compile a traditional Java application into an executable Docker image.

 For those looking to customize their build experience, in the next blog post we create a simple buildpack of our own to compile a Java application with Maven.